 To get started with measuring your eNPS, the first step is to use your survey software to create your first eNPS survey.

 eNPS surveys are a type of pulse survey — short surveys designed to “take the pulse” of your company.
-They usually consist of only one question: “How likely are you to recommend us as a place to work for your family and friends?”
+As mentioned before, they usually consist of one rating skale question: “How likely are you to recommend us as a place to work for your family and friends?”

 2. Add a follow-up question

 You may want to add a quick follow-up question after your eNPS question to gain a deeper understanding of the scores you received.